 This will open the Edit Multi-String window.
 Click in the Value name data box, and then delete all of the lines, except the last one.

 Now click OK and close the Registry Editor.

-I hope this guide on how to stop chkdsk at startup in windows helps you in solving your problem.
+I hope this guide on how to stop chkdsk at startup in Windows 7, 8, and 10 helps you in solving your problem.